Pelvic Floor and Pelvic Health Physiotherapy

 Pelvic floor physiotherapy is a specialized area within the scope of physiotherapy that requires additional training and certification.
 Utilizing both an internal and external approach, our pelvic health specialist will assess and work to optimize the function of your pelvic floor muscles to help get you back to feeling like yourself again.

 Pelvic Floor Physiotherapy Calgary

-Ascent is proud to have one of Calgary’s premier pelvic health physiotherapists in Helen Lo.
-Specifically trained with years of pelvic health experience, Helen offers custom, 1:1 care for all her patients following the Ascent Approach.
+Ascent is proud to have one of Calgary’s premier pelvic health physiotherapists in the city.
+Specifically trained with years of pelvic health experience, Christine offers custom, 1:1 care for all her patients following the Ascent Approach.
 Ascent also offers Pelvic Health classes.

 From assessment to recovery, Ascent will be with you all the way.

 Pelvic Floor Physiotherapy at our Calgary clinic can help you with:

 - Diastasis recti

 - Low back pain, tailbone, and/or hip pain